 What is BV?

 BV is not technically a sexually transmitted infection (STI), but it’s more prevalent in sexually active women.
 The risk of developing BV is also higher in women who douche frequently or who smoke.
 BV results from an imbalance in bacteria in the vagina.
+Recent studies link the same bacteria found in partners of women with BV and raises the issue of re-infection and the possibility that it is sexually transmitted.

 In BV, vaginal pH becomes disrupted.
 It shifts from normally acidic to more alkaline.
 This shift allows pathogenic bacteria to overgrow and crowd out the healthy bacteria (lactobacilli) that keep the vaginal environment healthy.
 The presence of pathogenic bacteria also damages the mucous membranes, exposing the delicate tissues of the vagina to other types of infections.